Columbine shooters | Eric Harris

 , a close friend of Dylan's, purchased

-two shotguns and the rifle which she then gave the teens who would later become the Columbine High shooters.
-With the weapons purchased, Eric and Dylan made a video at Rampart Range
+(offsite link) two shotguns and the rifle which she then gave the teens who would later become the Columbine High shooters.
+Eric and Dylan made a video of them using the weapons at Rampart Range

-with Mark Manes and a female friend of theirs.
+with Mark Manes and his friend Jessica Miklich.
 They practiced firing the sawed off shotguns, using bowling pins and pine trees as targets.